Chapter 15

 Let us notice the following verses,

-12 … The Lords asked the people to return to Him with fasting, weeping and mourning.
+12 … The Lord told the people to return to Him with all their heart, with fasting, weeping and mourning.

-13 … Our Lord asked the people to not only put on an outward show of repentance by rending or tearing their clothing.
-Instead, our God wanted them and now us to come to Him with all our hearts.
+13 … Our Lord told the people to not only put on an outward show of repentance.
+Instead, our God wanted them and now us to whole heartily come to Him.

-For out next illustration for us to fast as an expression of repentance comes from,
+Our next illustration to fast as an expression of repentance comes from,

 The Example of Nineveh